 Where to Go From NYC: Rockaway Beach

-Fathom assistant editor and Rockaway resident, Berit Baugher, compiles a list of awesome things to do and places to eat and drink in post-Sandy Rockaway Beach, New York City's up-and-coming (or totally retro) urban beach.
+Fathom assistant editor Berit Baugher compiles a list of awesome things to do and places to eat and drink in post-Sandy Rockaway Beach, New York City's up-and-coming (or totally retro) urban beach.
 You can also check out a version of this walkabout on the new Kamino app.

 The beach comes alive during summer months as surfers, young creative types, and old-school New Yorkers frolic on one of America's largest urban beaches.
 This south shore enclave is in the midst of a renaissance after a few decades of economic decline and the destruction caused by Hurricane Sandy.
 The Victorian resort town — once loved for its amusement park, Olympic-size pool, and ocean-front hotels — began catering to the local surfing scene a few years ago.
 One thing lead to the next, and now the neighborhood has a design motel, DJ dance parties, and a new spin on traditional beach concessions (think Venezuelan arepas, Mexican street food, and artisanal ice pops).
 It's safe to say that Rockaway is — what else? — riding the wave.